dcrules2/pl-sample-storacha/README.md

 Note: This code has been made under the assumption you already have an account and a space created.
 If you need to learn how to make an account or create a space, please reference these [docs](https://web3.storage/docs/quickstart/).

 Next you'll need to take your files and upload them to IPFS.
-Overall, the `upload` function handles logging into Web3 Storage, collecting files from the local `temp` directory, converting them to file objects, and uploading them to Web3.Storage.
+The `upload` function handles logging into Web3 Storage, collecting files from the local `temp` directory, converting them to file objects, and uploading them to Web3.Storage.

 - **Create Client**
   - **Library**: `@web3-storage/w3up-client` (`create`)